-- The application fee which covers processing is non-refundable. - The continuous enrollment fee is non-refundable unless for any reason Christian Academy does not readmit the student.
+- The application fee, which covers processing, is non-refundable. - The continuous enrollment fee is non-refundable unless for any reason Christian Academy does not re-admit the student.
 If parents withdraw their student's enrollment for any reason, the fee is non-refundable. - Please review the policies regarding withdrawals on the applicable Schedule of Tuition and Fees.
-The schedule is posted on the Admissions page of the website at www.caschools.us. - Student records will not be released and no credit for a student's work can be earned unless all financial obligations are met. - Tuition that becomes past due will subject a student to being withheld from attending school until such amounts due to Christian Academy are made current (see Schedule of Tuition and Fees). - Tuition does not include lunches.
-Students may bring a healthy lunch or purchase lunches from the lunchroom.
-Each student is issued a lunch number and parents may add money to their lunch account via a check at the front desk or online through MyPaymentPlus.com. - All tuition payments are collected by FACTS Tuition Management (FACTS Tuition).
+The schedule is posted on the Admissions page of the website at www.caschools.us. - Student records will not be released and no credit for a student's work can be earned unless all financial obligations are met. - Tuition that becomes past due will subject a student to being withheld from attending school until such amounts due to Christian Academy are made current (see Schedule of Tuition and Fees). - All tuition payments are collected by FACTS Tuition Management (FACTS Tuition).